digitalearthafrica/deafrica-training-workshop/docs/index.rst

 =============================

 .. note::
     The Digital Earth Africa Training website will experience a scheduled downtime from 31 May 2021 to 2 June 2021 to upgrade data hosting services.
-During this time, the Sandbox may be inaccessible and you may experience some errors.
+During this time, the Sandbox will be cleared of personal user data.
+The Sandbox may be inaccessible and you may experience some code errors with notebooks and quizzes.
 Sandbox users will have received an email regarding these changes.
+This Training website will be updated to reflect changes to data loading processes following the upgrade.

 Welcome to the Digital Earth Africa training course!